 FantasyBet was a fantasy football web app with free and paid entry games for cash prizes.
-The app was available as a B2C product on our website fantasybet.com and also as a white-label B2B app that we marketed towards sports clubs and betting sites.
+The app was available as a B2C product on fantasybet.com and also as a white-label B2B app marketed towards sports clubs and betting sites.

 As lead product designer, I saw the product into its second phase, producing wireframes, high fidelity mockups and prototypes, as well as marketing materials for socials and email campaigns.

 Working closely with the development team, we held daily stand-ups and conducted monthly retrospectives, ensuring the lines of communication were clear and tasks were delivered on time and to the highest standard.

 Conducting a full UX review of V1, I identified current issues and potential areas of improvement to ensure FantasyBet was prepared for the next stage.